fmicompbio/adv_singlecell_2022/day4_deep_generative_networks/Keras_example.md

 At this point all our **R** and `keras` package requirements are in place so we are ready to build a first `keras` model!
-First we need to load the `keras` library:
+First we need to setup the conda environment via reticulate load the `keras` library:

 ```r